 In the highlands of the mountainous Bajio region, and centrally located in Mexican state of Guanajuato, San Miguel de Allende (SMA) is known as the “Heart of Mexico”.
 This small city, bursting with Old World charm, was declared a UNESCO World Heritage Site for its historic Baroque and Neoclassical colonial architecture as well as its important role in the Mexican War of Independence.

 San Miguel de Allende has a reputation as one of Mexico’s safest cities as well as the cleanest.
+It may also offer forms of leisure such as mexico city helicopter tour.
 In accordance with its strict health policies, during the pandemic, all venues greet visitors with a temperature check and a dab of sanitizer on their hands before entry.
 The premier travel destinations also received the World Travel & Tourism Council global stamp known as “Safe Travels” for safety and hygiene.

 And, because of its location in the highlands, the air is clean.
 As for the climate, daytime temps are typically in the 70’s, then it cools down to the 50’s at night through the early morning.

 But, San Miguel de Allende is more than a safe getaway that offers an authentic Mexican experience.
 Often acclaimed as the “Best City in Mexico” in renowned travel publications, SMA is quite cosmopolitan.
 Along with its many cultural festivals, it is a foodie destination with an elevated cocktail scene that emphasizes agave-based spirits.

 These hotspots can be found all around the Zona Centro, or main town square, which is centerpieced by El Jardin, the central park located in front of Parroquia de San Miguel Arcángel –a majestic Neo-Gothic church with soaring pink spires.
 Speaking of hot spots, the town is connected with free wireless internet.